Grizzelbee/ioBroker.mielecloudservice/README.md

 ## Description
 This adapter is for retrieving information about all your Miele@Home devices from the official Miele 3rd-party API.
 Regardless if they are connected directly via Wi-Fi or XGW3000 Gateway.
-It implements the **Miele 3rd Party API V1.0.4**
+It implements the **Miele 3rd Party API V1.0.5**

 ## sentry.io
 This adapter uses sentry.io to collect details on crashes and report it automated to the author.
 The [ioBroker.sentry](https://github.com/ioBroker/plugin-sentry) plugin is used for it.
-Please refer to the [plugin homepage](https://github.com/ioBroker/plugin-sentry) for detailed information on what the plugin does, which information is collected and how to disable it, if you don't like to support the author with you're information on crashes.
+Please refer to the [plugin homepage](https://github.com/ioBroker/plugin-sentry) for detailed information on what the plugin does, which information is collected and how to disable it, if you don't like to support the author with your information on crashes.

 ## Prerequisites